noirbizarre/flask-restplus/doc/syntaxic_sugar.rst

         '''Return a custom message and 500 status code''' return {'message': error.specific}

-It also allow to override the default error handler when used wihtout parameter:
+It also allows for overriding the default error handler when used wihtout parameter:

 .. code-block:: python